Home > aloe turning purple

 Introduction

 Aloe vera turning purple may be stress, sunlight, or even just its natural lifecycle.
-You need to know about why your aloe turned purple and how to ensure it thrives.
+You need to know the reasons and how to ensure it thrives.

 Why Is My Aloe Plant Turning Purple?

-Aloe vera's typical jade hue is sourced from a cocktail of chlorophyll and carotenoids, essential for photosynthesis.
+Aloe vera has a typical jade hue.
+This is sourced from a cocktail of chlorophyll and carotenoids.
+They are essential for photosynthesis.
 But when the plant dons a purple tinge, we can blame a different pigment entirely: anthocyanin.

 Normally associated with fall foliage in temperate climates, anthocyanin offers plants a protective role.
 It shielding them from excessive sunlight, cold, and even potential predators.